jazzyjackson/MIXINTvNegative2/readme.markdown

 By designing a server meant to serve only a few hundred people, I get to cut a big corner in authorization - I don't have to store user sessions in a database.
 Keymaker simply maps random numbers to user ids.
 Keymaker also provides the function allowing you to decide what environment variables are set in that users sessions - you can decide what usernames have what unix uids, whether they talk to the bot or can execute arbitrary bash commands, and which directory they're contained in (e.g. what application they are served.)

-# Logs, Branches, and Spiders
+# Root, Logs, and Spiders
 You can think of logs as slices of a branch, an artifact that lets analyze the rings to determine what happened over time.
 Thankfully for our computer program, we don't have to destroy the tree to read its logs.

 If you're familiar with git branches, you'll have to zoom out a bit - a repository may have many branches, but it will at least have a master branch, which implies that there is a larger tree to attach to.
 The host machine's filesystem is that tree that contains many repos and their master branches.